Boorclark/Mold-Sensor/README.md

 "Mold grows best in warm, damp, and humid conditions, typically between 68°F and 86°F (20°C and 30°C)" (United States Environmental Protection Agency, https://www.epa.gov/mold/mold-cleanup-your-home)

 ## Errors and Constraints
-* the sensors are not very accurate
+* Callibration of sensors usually means that they are not exact measurements
-* does not directly detect mold
+* Detects the conditions in which mold should grow but does not directly detect the mold
 ## References
 * https://www.tomshardware.com/how-to/raspberry-pi-air-quality-monitor : Shows how to set up an air quality monitor and graph over time
 * https://www.piedmont.org/living-better/health-benefits-of-indoor-plants : we used this source to learn more about the benefits of keeping plants indoors as part of our planning stage.